segrowth/segrowth.github.io/_posts/2024-05-12-declarative-programming.md

 ensuring it conforms to the expected format.

 #### Conclusion
-Regular expressions are a form of declarative programming, allowing you to define constraints and patterns for text matching.
+Regular expressions are a form of declarative programming, that allows you to define constraints and patterns for text matching.
 Although regex may seem complex due to its various symbols and patterns, understanding how each component works helps demystify the process.
 By using regex, you can extract specific data from strings and validate input based on predefined patterns.